lucaspadueli/IronHack-Project-2-Responsive/README.md

 ## Here you can see a lot of information, photos from all characters.

 ## Our project was build using react and getting information from a free API.
-Also, this website is responsive in 3 differnts size (Desktop, Tablets and cellphones).
+Also, this website is responsive in 3 diferents size (Desktop, Tablets and cellphones).

 #### About the project, we have the _Home Page_ with a navbar, which leads to 4 more pages.
 We put the most famous characters, and a small text presenting the series, for those who don't know it.
 And in the end, we have a footer, which along with the navbar, is on all the other pages.